Vighnesh042003/WanderLust/README.md

 # Getting Started
-1. Clone this repository to your local environment:
+1. Clone this repository to your local environment: https://github.com/Vighnesh042003/WanderLust.git
-2. Install the required dependencies for the frontend and backend by running the following commands:
+2. Install the required dependencies for the frontend and backend by running the following commands: npm install
 3. Start the server: cmd -> node app.js
 4. Open your web browser and access the application at http://localhost:8080.

 # TechStack

-1. **Database** : MOngoDB
+1. **Database** : MongoDB
 2. **Server** : ExpressJS , NodeJs
 3. **UI** : Html, Css , Js